OPPO-PersonalAI/O-Researcher/README.md

 - [Agent-KB](https://github.com/OPPO-PersonalAI/Agent-KB): Leveraging Cross-Domain Experience for Agentic Problem Solving
 - [MiCoTA](https://github.com/OPPO-PersonalAI/MiCoTA): Bridging the Learnability Gap with Intermediate CoT and Teacher Assistants

-# Acknowledgement

-We would like to express our sincere gratitude to the original authors and contributors of LLaMA-Factory and verl, an excellent open-source project that provided a solid foundation for our work.
-Our implementation has been adapted from the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [verl](https://github.com/volcengine/verl).